 I appreciate that.

-Um that's that's my idea.
+That's my idea.

 The only thing we'll have to be concerned about is Nancy Pelosi ripping them up.

-Well, look, I gotta tell you something.
+Well, look, I got to tell you something.

-But you know, I've got to believe that results matter.
+But, you know, I've got to believe that results matter.

-I gotta believe that you don't get rewarded for doing nothing except hating at uh a president that was duly elected the way they have.
+I've got to believe that you don't get rewarded for doing nothing except hating a president that was duly elected the way they have because there are no accomplishments.

-It's an all hands on deck moment.
+It's an all-hands on deck moment.

 I totally completely agree with you.